-Bayswater Primary School is proud to be participating in the eSmart Schools Program.What is eSmart Schools?
+Bayswater Primary School is proud to be a member of the eSmart Schools Program.What is eSmart Schools?

 eSmart Schools is the Alannah & Madeline Foundation’s flagship eSmart program designed to help schools reduce cyber bullying and bullying and improve cyber safety.
 It was developed for schools by RMIT University in 2010 in consultation with cyber safety, bullying, education and industry experts from across Australia.

 What is the difference between bullying and cyber bullying, and why should we be concerned about them?